polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/integrate/subkey.md

 ### IMPORTANT PASSWORD AND DERIVATION NOTE

-> Note that the "Secret seed" is the same and _not_ password protected, it can still recover _an_
+> Note that the "secret seed" is the same and _is not_ password protected.
+Although it can still recover _an_
-> account - but the key pair derived _is not the same_ account as recovered with _any_ password!
+> account, the key pair that's derived _is not the same_ account as recovered with _any_ password!
-> You can see this in the next section demonstrated.
+> This is demonstrated in the next section.
 >
 > **The "Secret phrase" is not sufficient to recover the account without the password!**
 > Keep this password secure, as without it your key pair cannot be recovered!